Speech-Language Pathologist Salary Guide (2026)

-Speech-language pathologists work with clients of all ages to overcome communication disorders like aphasia and stuttering.
-This career path is in high demand with 7.7% of children and 7.6% of adults in the United States experiencing disorders.
-Employers need an influx of pathologists in response to the expected 19% job growth by 2032.
+Speech-language pathologists work with clients of all ages to manage, treat, and support communication disorders including aphasia and stuttering..
+This career path is in high demand with 7.7% of children and 7.6% of adults in the United States experiencing speech, language or hearing disorders.
+Employers need an influx of speech-language pathologists in response to projected 15% job growth through 2034, according to the Bureau of Labor Statistics.

 Strong demand for a specialized skillset means competitive salaries for practitioners.
 Salaries for speech-language pathologists vary based on where they work but far exceed the national average for all careers.
 If you are thinking about this career path, start by considering what pathologists do and the potential return on your educational investment.